We continue our examination of the San Diego Chargers opponents for the 2014 regular season.

-All-time series vs. Chargers: San Diego owns a 53-52-1 edge over Kansas City in the all-time series.
+All-time series vs. Chargers: Oakland holds a 58-47-2 advantage over San Diego in the all-time series.

 Last meeting vs. Chargers: The Chargers defeated Oakland at Qualcomm Stadium, 26-13 on Dec.
 22.

 Key offseason additions: Flush with salary cap space, Raiders general manager Reggie McKenzie brought in several veteran players during free agency on both sides of the ball that he hopes will make his team more competitive, including running back Maurice Jones-Drew , quarterback Matt Schaub, receiver James Jones, offensive tackle Donald Penn, offensive guard Austin Howard and defensive linemen Justin Tuck, Antonio Smith and LaMarr Woodley.
 Oakland continued to add pieces on the defensive side of the ball in the draft with first-round selection Khalil Mack and defensive tackle Justin Ellis.